shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 The horse turned her head this and that, scanning the page.

-I, Lorkwen Litebrue, DULY ACCEPT THIS QUEST TO SLAY ZOMBIES.
+I, Larkwren Litebrue, DULY ACCEPT THIS QUEST TO SLAY ZOMBIES.
 I WILL COMPLETE THIS TASK AND REPORT BACK TO EMPEROR GALAYA *(ALL HAIL GALAYA)* IN A TIMELY MANNER.
 I WILL NOT DEVIATE FROM THIS TASK UNTIL IT IS COMPLETED.
 I AM HONOR BOUND TO EMPORER GALAYA *(ALL HAIL GALAYA)* UNTIL I COMPLETE THIS TASK.
 REWARD: 300 GP
 SIGNATURE:
-DATE: 7TH OF CHESS
+DATE: 7TH OF CHES

 Cloverbraid snorted, stomped her hoof, and shook her head.